 Many Pakistanis are against the idea of a single-stage tax.
 They feel a new tax scheme will not get at the root of the government’s revenue problem, which is corruption.
 It has been alleged that under the current sales tax scheme the government handed out billions of rupees in fraudulent refunds.
 During that time the government also withheld many legitimate refunds in order to artificially restore revenue numbers.
 If such corruption took place under Pakistan’s VAT scheme, there is no reason to believe it won’t also take place under a single-stage tax scheme.

 At this moment Pakistan has other options for increasing revenue—options that wouldn’t require overhauling the tax scheme.
 One possibility would be to cut back on sweeping exemptions.
-Another possibility would be to create a lottery to help enforce collection, something that has been successfully done in countries like Slovakia and Taiwan.
+Another possibility would be to create a lottery to help enforce collection, something that has been successfully done in countries and regions like Slovakia and Taiwan.